yetanotherco/aligned_layer/docs/architecture/components/3_service_manager_contract.md

 ## Details of the contract

 Besides the base [EigenLayer middleware contracts](https://github.com/Layr-Labs/eigenlayer-middleware/tree/mainnet/src), the core contract for Aligned is [AlignedLayerServiceManager](../../contracts/src/core/AlignedLayerServiceManager.sol).
-It is in charge of creating new batch verification tasks, storing batches state and verify operator responses.
+It is in charge of creating new batch verification tasks, storing batches state and verifying operator responses.

 ### API